VOC Solvents Regulations

 The application fee for a new Certificate of Compliance is €70, with a reduced fee of €50 applying for the renewal of an existing Certificate.
 However, if an application for the renewal of a Certificate is submitted after its date of expiry, then the higher fee of €70 will apply.

-Further information on the Regulations including EPA Best Practice Guidelines for Dry Cleaning installations are available at www.solvents.ie.
+For more information on the regulations including EPA Best Practice Guidelines for Dry Cleaning installations, visit the Solvents.ie website here.